Man charged with impersonating federal officer at protest

 David T. Brown, an attorney representing Sanns, declined to comment Monday on the allegations.
 Sanns made an initial court appearance Friday but has not yet entered a plea.
 His next court appearance is June 26.

-Prosecutors say two police officers, a deputy chief and an assistant sheriff, noticed Sanns during the nighttime protest and asked him who he was with and believed he was a federal law enforcement officer.
+Prosecutors say two police officers, a deputy chief and an assistant sheriff noticed Sanns during the nighttime protest and asked him who he was with and believed he was a federal law enforcement officer.

 The deputy chief said he recalled hearing that the man say he was a “federal officer” with the Department of Homeland Security.
 The assistant sheriff said the man told him, “I’m with the State Department, they deployed us out here.”